erc7579/erc7579-implementation/erc.md

 #### ERC-1271 Forwarding

 The smart account MUST implement the ERC-1271 interface.
 The `isValidSignature` function calls MAY be forwarded to validator.
-If ERC-1271 forwarding is implemented, the validator MUST be called with `isValidSignature(address sender, bytes32 hash, bytes signature)`, where the sender is the `msg.sender` of the call to the smart account.
+If ERC-1271 forwarding is implemented, the validator MUST be called with `isValidSignatureWithSender(address sender, bytes32 hash, bytes signature)`, where the sender is the `msg.sender` of the call to the smart account.

 Should the smart account implement any validator selection encoding in the `bytes signature` parameter, the smart account MUST sanitize the parameter, before forwarding it to the Validation Module.